benkeser/engagement-project/README.md

 To do this, first make sure your working directory is set as this project directory.
 Then, type `make install` into your terminal.

-If you run into compilation/FORTRAN error, please go [here] (https://cran.r-project.org/bin/macosx/tools/) and download and install "gfortran-6.1.pkg (OS X 10.11+, signed, 64-bit)".
+If you run into compilation/FORTRAN error, please go [here](https://cran.r-project.org/bin/macosx/tools/) and download and install "gfortran-6.1.pkg (OS X 10.11+, signed, 64-bit)".
 Then try`make install` again!
+You can also check [this](https://stackoverflow.com/questions/68647868/unable-to-install-packages-via-renvrestore-r-was-unable-to-find-one-or-mor) Stackoverflow thread for more detail.

 ### How to build and customized the report